matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 access control.
 Google-Managed service accounts - Created and managed by Google.
 Used by GCP to perform operations on user's behalf.
 In general, we do not need to worry about them.

-125) New-Scenario: Reporting and Analytics Applications.
+125) New-Scenario: Reporting and Analytics Applications?
 Answer: New reporting and analytics apps are being launched using the same database.
 These apps will only read data.
 Within a few days you see that the db performance is impacted.
 How can we fix the problem?
 Vertically scale the database - increase CPU and memory.
 Create a database cluster (distribute the database) - Typically database clusters are expensive